What Is the Difference Between Turnover and Rotation in Office?

 Summary

-Turnover and rotation in office describe different mechanisms by which individuals holding office are replaced.
+Turnover and rotation in office describe different ways individuals in office are replaced.

-Turnover refers to the replacement of individuals in office from one election to the next.
-It may occur through electoral defeat, voluntary departure, or other forms of exit.
+Turnover refers to the replacement of individuals in office for any reason, including electoral defeat, voluntary departure, or other forms of exit.
+Turnover may occur without any limit on continued eligibility.

-Rotation is a structural outcome in which service ends because eligibility to hold office reaches a defined, non-restorable limit.
+Rotation occurs where service ends because eligibility to hold office reaches a defined, non-restorable endpoint.
 When eligibility is exhausted, the position must be filled by another individual.

 Turnover: Replacement Without a Structural Endpoint